aws-amplify/amplify-js/docs/media/analytics_guide.md

 ```

-Please make sure that you have a defined an IAM user and a related IAM policy to put records into your Kinesis stream.
-{: .callout .callout--warning}
+If you did not use the CLI, ensure you have <a href="https://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-iam.html" target="_blank">setup IAM permissions</a> for `PutRecords`.

-An example IAM policy for Amazon Kinesis:
+Example IAM policy for Amazon Kinesis:
 ```json
 {
     "Version": "2012-10-17",